-Outside of work I really enjoy my cycling classes and have two wonderful girls, both of school age, who keep me very busy.”
+Outside of work, I really enjoy my exercise classes and have two wonderful teenage girls, who keep me very busy.”

 Emily Robertson, Accounts Assistant

-“I joined the GBSS team in February 2018 as part time Accounts Assistant after moving to the UK from Australia with my family.
+“I joined the GBSS team in February 2018 as a part-time Accounts Assistant after moving to the UK from Australia with my family.

-Outside of work I am kept busy with my 2 boys.”
+Outside of work, I am kept busy with my two boys.”